oceanprotocol-archive/tech-spikes-2017-to-2019/17-permissionless-incentive/README.md

 <img src="img/mining-2.jpg" />

 * **Distribute network rewards**
-	* **(Update: 09/10/2019)**: each provider who have staked, made dataset available, and served the access to data commons in current epoch is eligible to receive network rewards;
+	* **(Update: 09/10/2019)**: each sourcer who have staked, made dataset available, and served the access to data commons in current epoch is eligible to receive network rewards;
-	* for each epoch, one eligible provider is chosen to receive all reward tokens in the pool;
+	* for each epoch, one eligible sourcer is chosen to receive all reward tokens in the pool;
 	* the reward tokens are available to the winner right away;
-	* but winner's stakes must be locked up in LCA for a period (e.g., one week or one month) when anyone can challenge aganist the winner.
+	* but winner's stakes must be locked up in LEA for a period (e.g., one week or one month) when anyone can challenge aganist the winner.
 	* Note that provider must **stake more Ocean tokens than the amount of network rewards** that he can earn from Ocean.

 <img src="img/distr.jpg" />